pitylee/restApi/readme.md

 ## Copy conf and env files

-You have to move the nginx default.conf file from the root, to the laradock submodule's nginx sites directory:
+You have to copy the nginx default.conf file from the root, to the laradock submodule's nginx sites directory:

 ```
-mv default.conf ./laradock/nginx/sites/default.conf
+cp default.conf ./laradock/nginx/sites/default.conf
 ```

-You have to move the corresponding .env file from the root, to the laradock submodule's directory:
+You have to copy the corresponding .env file from the root, to the laradock submodule's directory:

 ```
-mv .env.laradock ./laradock/.env
+cp .env.laradock ./laradock/.env
 ```

-You have to move the corresponding .env file from the root, to the server directory for Laravel:
+You have to copy the corresponding .env file from the root, to the server directory for Laravel:

 ```
-mv .env.laravel ./server/.env
+cp .env.laravel ./server/.env
 ```

 # Usage